-These keto-friendly Air Fryer Hamburger Stuffed Mushrooms are dressed up just like a delicious cheeseburger and perfectly sized for lunch.
+These low carb Air Fryer Hamburger Stuffed Mushrooms are dressed up just like a delicious cheeseburger and perfectly sized for lunch.

 We use our air fryer for so many things now, because it’s so much faster and more efficient than the oven.
 These stuffed mushrooms are so quick to make in the air fryer.
 I make them often for lunch.